fitrianingrum/fitrianingrum.me/content/post/2020/sql-server-for-xml.md

 ## FOR XML PATH

-We use this mode when we know the structure of the XML result in advance.
+You can use this mode when you know the structure of the XML result in advance.
 It is a safer option than the `RAW` or `AUTO` modes in production code.
 Rows and columns are formatted as elements by default.

 ### --- PATH mode basic example